 The future of computer vision and machine learning is toward edge devices.
 This is why C++ matters.
 Following my previous post on simple and general tips to optimize C++ codes, I decided to explain further tips that are specified for implementing computer vision algorithms.

-The first time I heared its name was 3 years ago in a robotic course.
+The first time I heard its name was 3 years ago in a robotic course.
 It seemed to be a big complex stuff for me which I tried to escape as much as I could.
-Soon after building the first ROS application, my interest in it increased such a way that I like to ROS-ify […]
+Soon after building the first ROS application, my interest increased in such a way that I like to ROS-ify almost […]

 QR codes can store different types of data.
 Recently, I was involved in a project that a robot had to detect and decode pre-installed QR codes to refine its position.
 This post explains how I got 10 FPS performance on a Raspberry Pi Zero.